harbaum/MiSTeryNano/INSTALLATION_WINDOWS.md

 ## Flashing the M0S-Dock/BL616

+MiSTeryNano now uses the [FPGA Companion](https://github.com/harbaum/FPGA-Companion) for the external MCU.
+This still supports the BL616/M0S initially used for the MiSTeryNano but also the RP2040 or ESP32.
+The following instructions assume that a M0S Dock is being used.
+Please refer to the [FPGA Companion](https://github.com/harbaum/FPGA-Companion) for the other MCUs.

 For the BL616 you have to extract and start the BuffaloLabDevCube.

 Using the internal BL616 of the Tang Nano 20k is currently not supported